SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_rf_test/readme.md

 ![Figure: Setup Diagram for SoC mode Transmit Test Example](resources/readme/image217soc.png)

-Follow the [Getting Started with SiWx91x SoC](https://docs.silabs.com/) to setup the example to work with SiWx91x SoC and Simplicity Studio.

 #### NCP Mode

 ![Figure: Setup Diagram for NCP mode Transmit Test Example](resources/readme/image217ncp.png)

-Follow the [Getting Started with EFx32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) to setup the example to work with EFx32 and Simplicity Studio.
+Follow the [Getting Started with Wiseconnect3 SDK](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) guide to set up the hardware connections and Simplicity Studio IDE.

 **NOTE:**
 By default, The radio is mapped to internal antenna path.
 To perform RF measurements, the signal path has to be shifted towards the U.FL port.